Midwife Misdiagnosis Claims Guide

 Although strongly linked to issues with the placenta during pregnancy, the specific cause of pre-eclampsia is not fully understood.
 The condition shows itself as high levels of protein in the mother’s blood.
 This can cause a wide range of problems, including blood clotting difficulties, lung problems, liver failure, vomiting, dizziness, pain, vision problems, severe headaches, and excessive fluid retention that causes swelling.

 There are a number of different reasons why a woman may have a stillbirth.
 This includes the incorrect administration of medication, improper or excessive force used during the delivery of the baby, and the incorrect diagnosis of life-threatening conditions.
 The results can be incredibly devastating.
-If you have suffered a stillbirth and you feel it could have been avoided, please give us a call today to start the process of getting the compensation and justice you deserve.
+If you have suffered a stillbirth and you feel it could have been avoided, please give us a call today to start the process of claiming the compensation and justice you deserve.

 You will probably want to know what amount of compensation you may receive if you do make a claim for midwife misdiagnosis.
-What is important to recognise here is that very case is different, and it is treated as such.
+What is important to recognise here is that every case is different, and it is treated as such.
 A misdiagnosis can impact people in different ways, so it is only right that the specifics of your case are considered.
 If you have used a personal injury claims calculator online, please note that it will only ever give you an extremely rough estimate.
-The best thing to do is take a look at our table below and you will see the average payout for some of the injuries often sustained in these cases.
+The best thing to do is take a look at our table below, and you will see the average payout for some of the injuries often sustained in these cases.

 |The type of injury sustained||Some extra notes||The level of compensation that could be awarded|

 If you cannot find the injury you have suffered from in the table above, there is no need to worry – you can still go ahead with your claim.
-For more information regarding the level of compensation you may get, please give our friendly team a call.
+For more information regarding the level of midwife negligence compensation you may get, please give our friendly team a call.

 If you want to make a claim because of a midwife’s failure to diagnose a condition that you or your baby was suffering from, Legal Expert is the firm you need.
 You can reach us on 0800 073 8804, and you will be pleased to learn that this line is open seven days per week.
 You will speak to a friendly and helpful member of our team who will be more than happy to assist you in any manner possible.
 All correspondence is dealt with extremely confidentially – we take this very seriously indeed – and you are under no obligation to continue with our service.
 So, what are you waiting for?
 Give us a call today.
 You have nothing to lose.